- Using a Macedonian attack on Athens as a casus belli, the Romans decide to declare war on King Philippos;

 The Latin colonies of Placentia and Cremona were deep inside hostile territory.
 This year, an army of some 40.000 Celts and Ligurians sacked Placentia and then laid siege to Cremona.
 Boii, Insubres and Cenomani (the latter former allies of the Romans) had united under the leadership of one Hamilcar.
 The name Hamilcar is of course not Celtic, but Punic.
 Hamilcar was a Carthaginian officer who had served in either Hasdrubal’s or Mago’s army and who had stayed behind in Cisalpine Gaul after these armies had been defeated by the Romans in 207 BCE and 203 BCE respectively.
 Cremona had managed to close its gates just in time and could for the moment rely on the troops stationed on the walls.
 But it still desperately needed aid and the nearest Roman army was over 200 kilometres away at Ariminum.
 The praetor Lucius Furius Purpureo, who held command there, furthermore only had an army composed of 5.000 Latins and allies (socii) at his disposal.
 Attacking the Celtic host with this small force would be tantamount to suicide.

 Fortunately there was a solution.
 The consul Gaius Aurelius Cotta had an army of some 20.000 men in Arretium.
 This army was sent to the praetor, who in return sent his 5.000 men to Etruria.
 It seems likely that Cotta expected the praetor to wait for his arrival, but the praetor decided to march towards Cremona immediately.
 From a military perspective, this decision made perfect sense.
 The Celts were eager to accept battle, and this was a decision they soon regretted.
 The praetor’s army was at first hard-pressed and his right ala of allies almost overwhelmed, but the men kept their ground and ultimately broke through the Celtic lines.
 The enemy was then quickly routed.
 Livius claims that 35.000 Celts were killed or captured.
 Much loot was taken and some 2.000 prisoners from Placentia were released and sent back to repopulate the smoking ruins of their colony.
 The fate of Hamilcar is not clear.
 Livius first claims that he was killed in the fighting, but later asserts that he was captured after another battle three years later and paraded in a triumph.
-Although the Battle of Placentia was a decisive Roman victory, the Romans themselves lost 2.000 men, so their own losses were by no means light.
+Although the Battle of Cremona was a decisive Roman victory, the Romans themselves lost 2.000 men, so their own losses were by no means light.

 Lucius Furius Purpureo returned to Rome after his victory and met with the Senate in the Temple of Bellona.
 There, he asked for a triumph.
 Some of the more senior senators were in favour of declining his request, as they felt he should have waited for the consul Cotta.
 But the majority of senators lauded the praetor for his quick and decisive actions that had saved Cremona from destruction.
 In the end, he was allowed to celebrate a triumph.
 It must, however, have been one of the strangest triumphs in Roman history.
 Furius rode alone in his chariot and was not preceded by any prisoners and loot, nor followed by any victorious soldiers.
 The victory may have been his, but the soldiers’ were the consul’s.

 When news of the Celtic attacks on Placentia and Cremona had reached Rome, the Senate had sent envoys to Africa to protest Hamilcar’s involvement in the affair.
 The Carthaginian authorities responded that there was not much that they could do, other than formally exiling the officer and confiscating whatever possessions he still had in Carthage.
-The envoys then travelled to the powerful Roman ally Masinnissa, King of the Numidians.
+The envoys then travelled to the powerful Roman ally Masinissa, King of the Numidians.
 Masinissa owed his throne to Rome, and the grateful king provided the Romans with 1.000 horsemen and a few war elephants for the war with Macedonia.
 Large quantities of wheat and barley were also sent from both the Numidians and the Carthaginians to Rome and Greece.

 The Roman delegation lastly visited another Numidian king named Vermina.
 Vermina was a bit of a non-entity.
 He was the son of Syphax, the former king of the Masaesyli who had been defeated and captured by the Romans in 203 BCE, and had possibly been paraded in Scipio Africanus’ triumph in 201 BCE.
 Vermina himself had foolishly attacked the Romans after their victory over Hannibal at Zama (or Naraggara) and had been utterly defeated.
 Apparently he had managed to cling on to small parts of his father’s kingdom, and earlier this year he had sent envoys to the Senate in Rome with a request to be recognised as king, ally and friend of the Roman people (rex sociusque et amicus).
 The Senate had turned down this request, since the young man had not rendered Rome any services.
-When the Roman envoys showed up at the border of his tiny kingdom later that year, they could easily dictate peace terms to Vermina, who was ready to accept whatever they had to offer.
+When the Roman envoys showed up at the border of his tiny kingdom later this year, they could easily dictate peace terms to Vermina, who was ready to accept whatever they had to offer.
 The Romans were now clearly in a position to impose their will on other, weaker peoples.

 Macedonia and Greece

 Since the consul Galba had arrived in Epirus in autumn, it was too late in the war season for him to start a land offensive against King Philippos.
 The consul decided to winter in the vicinity of Apollonia.
 The king, on the other hand, had certainly not sat still.
 His general Nikanor pillaged the territories of the Athenians right up to the Academy, which had been founded by Plato himself and was located about a mile outside the city walls.
 The Roman diplomatic delegation in Athens (see above) had met with the general and had warned him – and through him King Philippos – to leave the Greek cities alone.
-The delegation then left Athens to travel to the courts of Antiochos and Ptolemaios.
+The delegation then left Athens to travel to the courts of King Antiochos and King Ptolemaios.
 Their mission was probably to mediate in the Fifth Syrian War that had broken out between the Seleucid Empire and Ptolemaic Egypt two years previously.
 Ptolemaic Egypt, a friend of the Romans, had suffered setbacks in Koile Syria in this war and the Roman envoys may have wanted to prevent a Seleucid invasion of Egypt itself.
 The envoys must have had a second objective as well: keeping Antiochos, an ally of Philippos, out of the Second Macedonian War.